bablukpik/elasticsearch/README.md

 `docker run --name logstash --net elasticsearch -it --rm -v $(pwd):/config-dir docker.elastic.co/logstash/logstash:7.11.0 -f /config-dir/logstash.conf`

 ### logstash.conf
-Standard user input from keyboard
+Standard user input from terminal.
+Try writing something from your keyboard in the terminal once writing hit enter when the logstash container is ready and then discover it in the Kibana by creating an index like this `logstash-*`.

     input { stdin { } }